Keywords

 This article is included in the Manipal Academy of Higher Education gateway.

-The study aimed at identifying the prevalence of preterm labor and the associated risk factors.
+The study aimed at identifying the prevalence of preterm birth and the associated risk factors.

-The study revealed that the prevalence of preterm labor was 356 (14.86%) out of 2402 deliveries.
+The study revealed that the prevalence of preterm birth was 356 (14.86%) out of 2402 deliveries.
 Among these, only 250 were assessed.
-Preterm labor was significantly correlated with age, place of residence, degree of education, occupation, marital status, gravida, number of deliveries, type of deliveries, gap between births, blood type, and religion.
-Pregnant women exposed or at risk for preterm labor included those diagnosed with pregnancy-induced hypertension, those who took medication during pregnancy, those with a history of abortion, those engaged in intense physical labor, and those who conceived after the age of 30.
+Preterm birth was significantly associated with age, place of residence, degree of education, occupation, marital status, gravida, number of deliveries, type of deliveries, gap between births, blood type, and religion.
+Pregnant women exposed or at risk for preterm birth included those diagnosed with pregnancy-induced hypertension, those who took medication during pregnancy, those with a history of abortion, those engaged in intense physical labor, and those who conceived after the age of 30.

-The prevalence of preterm labor can be minimized if modifiable risk factors are controlled, while non-modifiable risk factors require keen supervision.
+The prevalence of preterm birth can be minimized if modifiable risk factors are controlled, while non-modifiable risk factors require keen supervision.
 Health professionals must be alert to all modifiable and non-modifiable risk factors.

 preterm labor, prevalence, risk factors